JamesSkemp/words/content/post/ghost-in-the-shell-2-innocence-scene-11-kims-mansion.md

 +++
 title = "Ghost in the Shell 2: Innocence - Scene 11: Kim's Mansion"
-summary = "Transcript of scene 11 of the movie Ghost in the Shell 2: Innocence.
+description = "Transcript of scene 11 of the movie Ghost in the Shell 2: Innocence.
 Chapter 1 of 4 covering Kim's Mansion." draft = false comments = true date = "2006-08-19T16:10:00-05:00"